 - The patient must authorize the designation.

 Medical marijuana is only authorized for a “serious medical condition” as specifically enumerated by the Act.
+To know more about it, you can read the post.

 Members can check the RALNA Legislative Update Tracker for the latest on this bill and the others that we are watching: